Provider Manifests

 maxPages: 10Allowed Operations

 The allowedOperations map selectively exposes and customizes operations from a spec-loaded surface.
 Keys are the original operation IDs from the OpenAPI or MCP spec.
-For GraphQL, they apply to the lazily resolved session catalog and use the original upstream field names.
+For GraphQL document-backed operations, keys are Gestalt operation IDs; the document itself determines the upstream root field and variables.

 | Field | Type | Purpose |